jaiminpan/awesome-memo/etc/UniqueIDs.md

 #### Each of our IDs consists of:

 * 41 bits for time in milliseconds (gives us 41 years of IDs with a custom epoch)
-* 13 bits that represent the logical shard ID
+* 13 bits that represent the logical shard ID (max shards id: 2^13 = 8192)
-* 10 bits that represent an auto-incrementing sequence, modulus 1024.
+* 10 bits that represent an auto-incrementing sequence, modulus 1024 (2^10 = 1024).
 This means we can generate 1024 IDs, per shard, per millisecond

 #### Example: